 Distance: 33.5 miles.
 Elevation: 4195 ft.

-Another blog narrated at various points during the ride.
+Another blog post narrated into my phone at various points during the ride.

-I’ve stopped at the same place as yesterday.
-I’m taking a slightly different route today.
-The main difference is I’m on the Colnago, after hastily getting it ready.
+I’ve stopped at the same place as yesterday, at the Col de Saint-Raphaël.
+I’m taking a slightly different route today, via the Col du Trébuchet instead of the Col du Buis.
+The main difference is that I’m on my Colnago, after hastily getting it ready.
 The ascent felt ok, but I could tell that I had 4500 feet of climbing in my legs from yesterday.
 An old guy went by in an upright position on a VTT with a rucksack, easily passing me.
 His rear hub looked suspiciously large (ooh er missus!) so I can only hope it was electrically assisted.
 Again, at this col, someone offered to take my photo, but I’d already done it.
 This time it was a French motorist.

 I’m now standing here getting cold as I’ve worked up a bit of a sweat.
 Time to ride on (brother..)